Tricky points of English ...

 Present perfect : or Compound past ?

-Before the second half of the twentieth century, the "present perfect " was generally considered to be a past tense, and went under a variety of different names.
+Before the second half of the twentieth century, the "present perfect " was generally looked at from a semantic point of view, so as a tense referring to events or processes situated n the past, and thus as a past tense, and went under a variety of different names.

-There is little intrinsic reason, other a widely accepted tradition constantly reiterated by anglocentric grammarians, for classifying the Present perfect in English as a form of the present tense.
-Some linguists may have arguments to demonstrate that the Present perfect is a present tense; but there are other arguments, notably basic logic and comparison with similarly formed tenses in other European languages, that argue strongly in favour of its being classed as a form of the past tense, and indeed as a tense in its own right, as it was in the past.
+There is little intrinsic reason for classifying the Present perfect in English as a form of the present tense.
+In the world of linguistics, morphosyntaxic arguments are used to demonstrate that the Present perfect is a present tense, and from a morphosyntaxic standpoint this is right.
+But there are other arguments, notably basic logic and comparison with similarly formed tenses in other European languages, that argue strongly in favour of its being classed as a past tense, and indeed as a tense in its own right, as its semantics suggest.

 It seems to be the American grammarian William Chauncey Fowler (not to be confused with the British linguist Henry Fowler, the author of the classic Modern English Usage) who first popularized the expression "present perfect" as the name used to describe the verb form have + past participle.
 In his classic "English Grammar" , first published in 1851, William Fowler called this verb form the present perfect ; but he also classed it as a "tense", not a form of another tense.
 The name has stuck.